What is Meant by the Saying Love and Light?

 Let’s Put this Together, Shall We?

-In conclusion to this waffle, I’d like to sum this up by adding; there is another wise saying in spiritual circles — Namaste — which means ‘I bow to you’ — it’s beautiful and shows respect.
+In conclusion to this waffle, I’d like to sum this up by adding; there is another wise saying in spiritual circles — Namaste — which means ‘I bow to the God in you’ — it’s beautiful and shows respect.
 It is a recognition of the divine spark or aspect of the creator/God/source within another.

-‘May love always keep you tethered to the One of all that is and light grace your being’.
+‘May love always keep your spirit entangled to the One and light grace your physical being’.

 What’s your take on this adage?
 Do you use it?
 Does it get your heckles up?
 What does it mean to you?